 Ceramic infrared heaters are hollow rods that measure 650mm long and are 15mm in diameter and inside the rod is the heating element wound around a glass tube.
-The ceramic tube heats up and emits far infrared rays as explained in our section Why Infrared.
+The ceramic tube heats up and emits far infrared rays.
 These tubes are strategically located around the cabin to ensure that the user is heated from all sides.
-The benefits of ceramic heaters are they are reliable, cost effective and easily replaced should one ever fail

 Carbon heaters are large flat panels varying in size from 900mm by 100mm up to 1000mm by 600mm. these panels have a coating of minute carbon particles which is how the infrared heat is created.
-These panels have a much larger surface area than the ceramic heaters so cover a large area of the cabin.
-The benefits of carbon heaters are with the large surface area they produce a much more even heat, they heat up fast, they are very reliable (we guarantee them for 5 years) and eliminate hot and cold spots in the cabin.
+These panels have a much larger surface area than the ceramic heaters so cover more of the cabin.

 One of the major benefits of infrared saunas is energy efficiency.
 Both ceramic heaters and carbon heaters have a lower energy output than traditional saunas as they work by directly penetrating the body to increase core body temperature from within.
 Traditional saunas heat the room and use steam to raise body temperate.

 Carbon fibre heaters use less energy than ceramic heaters as they have lower surface temperatures while being able to heat the body more intensely and penetrate the infrared waves deeper.
 Ceramic heaters have to heat up to a maximum of 150°F to heat the entire sauna.